grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 To get the full marginal effect of `factor(am)1:wt` in the first case, I have to manually sum up the coefficients on the constituent parts (i.e. `factor(am)1=14.8784` + `factor(am)1:wt=-5.2984`).
 In the second case, I get the full marginal effect of **&minus;9.0843** immediately in the model summary.
 Not only that, but the correct standard errors, p-values, etc. are also automatically calculated for me.
 (If you don't remember, manually calculating SEs for multiplicative interaction terms is a [real](http://mattgolder.com/wp-content/uploads/2015/05/standarderrors1.png){:target="_blank"} [pain](http://mattgolder.com/wp-content/uploads/2015/05/standarderrors2.png){:target="_blank"}.
 And that's before we get to additional complications like standard error clustering.)

 Note that the `lm(y ~ f1 / x2)` syntax is actually shorthand for the more verbose `lm(y ~ f1 + f1:x2)`.
 I'll get back to this point further below, but I wanted to flag the expanded syntax as important because it demonstrates why this trick "works".
 The key idea is to drop the continuous variable parent term (here: `x2`) from the regression.
 This forces all of the remaining child terms relative to the same base.
-It's also why this trick can easily be adapted to work in, say, Julia or Stata too (see [here](https://twitter.com/paulgp/status/1202085605116665856){:target="_blank"}).
+It's also why this trick can easily be adapted to, say, Julia or Stata (see [here](https://twitter.com/paulgp/status/1202085605116665856){:target="_blank"}).

-So far so good.
-It's a great trick that has saved me a bunch of time (say nothing of likely user-error) that I recommend everyone use.
+So far, so good.
+It's a great trick that has saved me a bunch of time (say nothing of likely user-error) that I recommend to everyone.
 Yet, I was prompted to write a separate blog post after being asked whether this trick a) works for higher-order interactions, and b) other non-linear models like logit?
 The answer in both cases is a happy "Yes!".

 ## Dealing with higher-order interactions